escaladesports/amazon-reviews-crawler-eval/README.md

 # Amazon Reviews Crawler Eval Functions

-Functions to be run in the browser for automated Amazon reviews crawling.
+Functions to be injected in a browser for automated Amazon reviews crawling.

-Created to be used with [amazon-reviews-crawler](https://www.npmjs.com/package/amazon-reviews-crawler).
+Created to be used with the [amazon-reviews-crawler](https://www.npmjs.com/package/amazon-reviews-crawler).